-Professor Chestnut, Chair Professor Waltzer Associate Professor Reese
+Professor Waltzer, Chair Professor Chestnut Associate Professor Reese

-The department of biology at Belhaven University seeks to encourage students to develop an appreciation for the created world and to integrate factual biological information with foundational Scriptural truths.
-Students are expected to develop a broad background in biological science as preparation for teaching, graduate school, and the health-related professions.
-The requirements for the major include courses in three major areas: (1) molecular biology/genetics/biochemistry; (2) morphology/physiology; (3) botany/ecology.
+The department of biology at Belhaven University seeks to encourage students to develop an appreciation for the created world, to make an impact academically, and to use their knowledge in service to society.
+Students are expected to develop a broad background in biological science as preparation for teaching, graduate school, and the health-related professions, government, and industry.

+The department offers a major in the Biological Sciences and three additional concentrations in 1) Cellular and Molecular Sciences; 2) Ecological Sciences; and 3) Human Physiology.